Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/samples/Sample05_UploadDownloadImage.md

 });
 ```

-## Upload Image
+## Upload an OCI Image

-To upload an image, upload its config file, layers, and manifest.
+To upload an OCI image, upload its config file, layers, and manifest.
 In this sample, the manifest is updated with information about each file associated with the image, and then uploaded as a final step.

 ```C# Snippet:ContainerRegistry_Samples_UploadOciImageAsync
 // Create a manifest to list files in this image